NaderSayed-159/Landing-Project-1st/README.md

 1. create an element with zero width and zero height at top of page to refer scrolling too
 2. use **addeventlistener** and **pageyoffset** to check how much user scrolled.
 3. use **addeventlistener** and **scrollintoview** to control scroll behaviour by clicking on backtop button.

+### Section-Avtive-state

+1. using **intersecting observer** from css tricks to check if section is in viewport or not
+2. using **rootmargin** to detect if section in view port or not bu check margins values
+3. after creating observer object  and its function adding and removing active class
+4. loob on sections and observe it.